MassMesh/autoygg/README.md

 ## Licensing

-Autoygg is Free Software, released under the GNU Affero GPL v3 or later.
+Autoygg is Free Software, released under the GNU GPL v3 or later.
 See the LICENSE file for the text of the license.